 UH practitioners seek advance approval for certain new industry relationships.
 In addition, practitioners report their industry relationships and activities, as well as those of their immediate family members, to the UH Office of Outside Interests annually.
 We review these reports and implement management plans, as appropriate, to address conflicts of interest that may arise in connection with medical research, clinical care and purchasing decisions.

 View UH’s policy (PDF) on practitioner-industry relationships.

-For calendar year 2012, Robyn Strosaker, MD did not disclose any Outside Relationships with Industry.
+As of December 31, 2015, Robyn Strosaker, MD did not disclose any Outside Relationships with Industry.